 A Brief History of the Isthmus

-Learning a little of the history made my cruise more meaningful.
+Learning a few more facts about Panama Canal made my cruise more meaningful.
 For instance, the first transcontinental railway in the world was completed across the isthmus in 1855.
 The primary reason was the increased traffic after the California gold rush of 1849.
 This was built by the US at a cost of $8 million with an estimated 5,000-10,000 lives lost.
 It greatly reduced the travel time for passenger, mail, and freight of the era.
-This underscored the need for a ship passage between the oceans.
+This underscored the need for ship passage between the oceans.

 The Futile French Effort